yuchiaol/climate_modelling_2025/docs/climate_sensitivity.md

 :label: my_label61
 \Delta R = (ASR_{2xCO2}-OLR_{2xCO2}) - (ASR_{1xCO2}-OLR_{1xCO2}).
 ```

+What is happening after we add more CO2 in the atmosphere?

+- The atmosphere is less efficient at radiating energy away to space (reducing emissivity, right?).
+- OLR will decrease
+- The climate system will begin gaining energy.

 Now let's build a RCE model and analyze its radiative forcing.

 ```{code-cell} ipython3
 #  This code is used just to create the skew-T plot of global, annual mean air temperature